p2/OAuth2/README.md

 task.resume()
 ```

-Of course you can use your own `NSURLSession` with these requests, you don't have to use `oauth2.session`; use [OAuth2DataLoader](https://github.com/p2/OAuth2/blob/master/Sources/Base/OAuth2DataLoader.swift), as shown in step 2, hand it over to _Alamofire_.
+Of course you can use your own `URLSession` with these requests, you don't have to use `oauth2.session`; use [OAuth2DataLoader](https://github.com/p2/OAuth2/blob/master/Sources/Base/OAuth2DataLoader.swift), as shown in step 2, hand it over to _Alamofire_.
 There's a [class extension below](#usage-with-alamofire) that you can use.

 ### 7. Cancel Authorization